 The church is open to the public, for viewing each Saturday from April to September during the hours of 2.30 to 4.30 PM, there is always someone on hand to show you around and answer any questions you may have about the building and its history.

-It is situated in a large churchyard which has a number of interesting features including a Lynch gate, given to the church by the eminent Victorian railway engineer Sir John Kelk.
+It is situated in a large churchyard which has a number of interesting features including a Lych gate, given to the church by the eminent Victorian railway engineer Sir John Kelk.
 Dotted around the grave yard are notable tombs of Charles Keyser, founder of the Colne Valley Water Company, Col. Mark Beaufoy, Governor of Harrow School and the first Englishman to climb Mont Blanc, Frederick Gordon, the world’s greatest hotelier and chairman of the Harrow & Stanmore railway, the librettist and poet W S Gilbert, The Naturalist Eliza Brightwen, England cricketer Vernon Royle and William Knox D’arcy founder of the Anglo Persian Oil Co. later to become British Petroleum.